Spacial/awesome-systools/README.md

 - [The Book of Secret Knowledge](https://github.com/trimstray/the-book-of-secret-knowledge)
 - [Awesome-Selfhosted](https://github.com/Kickball/awesome-selfhosted): This is a list of Free Software network services and web applications which can be hosted locally.
 Selfhosting is the process of locally hosting and managing applications instead of renting from SaaS providers.
+- [Lucid Index](https://selfhostedsource.tech/self-hosted): This site's goal is to help you find the software you need as quickly as possible.

 ## Reliability